-Taking all of these influences on board, the LDP has as its central purpose the protection of Inverclyde's natural and built heritage, while making provision for growth in a wide range of sustainable locations for new investment and development.
+Taking all of these influences on board, the LDP has as its central purpose the protection of its natural and built heritage, while making provision for growth in a wide range of sustainable locations for new investment and development.
 Seven large areas are identified where the future of Inverclyde will be planned for the better, and two major areas of study will enable the tradition of long term and comprehensive, phased planning to continue into the medium to longer term.

-These and many other smaller new opportunities for investment are in place so that land should be no constraint to the continuing transformation of Inverclyde over the next decade - to grow and diversify its local economy, arrest and stabilise the population and, through continuous improvements to the quality of design in the built environment, to have towns and villages that complement our setting on the Clyde Coast and attract new people and investment.
+These and many other smaller new opportunities for investment are in place so that land should be no constraint to the continuing transformation of Inverclyde over the next decade - to grow and diversify its local economy, arrest and stabilise the population and, through continuous improvements to the quality of design in the built environment, to have a towns and villages that rival and complement our setting on the Clyde Coast.